 Great way to get inspired and transform this inspiration right into the interface design is art.
 Classic art, modern art, digital art.
 Watercolors, oils, charcoals, pastels.
 Any kind of manifesto of artistic creativity which appeals to your heartstrings.
 It is especially efficient in perspective of color choice and application and useful in case of creative block.
 Finding the sources of inspiration in works of artists who you like and admire is very helpful.
 Get inspired and try to create your interface like a piece of art.
 The results can be stunning not only for your clients but even for you personally.

 Famous American designer Charles Eames said: “The details are not the details.
 They make the design”.
 That is a key law of working over UI design for applications or websites, in particular when you choose and combine the color palette.
 Nothing should be left without your thorough analysis and attention.
 Color is one of the methods to make all the details visible and therefore efficient.
 Although, color shades and shadows become an effective way to strengthen visual hierarchy of the elements and their interconnection.

 Remember that usability is a key

 Creating interfaces is never an act of pure creativity.
 It is the act of providing users with the product that will heal their pain and make their life happier.
-So, in perspective of color choices and usage in UI, designer should always remember that the interface should be highly usable and clear.
+So, in perspective of color choices and usage in UI, a designer should always remember that the interface should be highly usable and clear.
 All the slightest aspects of color choices should increase usability, utility and harmony.
-Use color coding of categories, provide color markers, use color to improve and speed navigation – there are so many aspects that can become much more efficient and user-centered just with the help of great power of color.
+Use color coding of categories, provide color markers, use color to improve and speed navigation – there are so many aspects that can become much more efficient and user-centered just with the help of the great power of color.